COVID-19 Frequently Asked Questions

 To qualify you must have AB540 status.
 Assembly Bill (AB) 540 qualifications:

-- Attend a California high school for a minimum of three years or a total of three or more years attendance in CA elementary or secondary schools (or a combination of those schools)
+- Attended a California high school for a minimum of three years or a total of three or more years attendance in CA elementary or secondary schools (or a combination of those schools)

 - Enroll in an accredited and qualified California community college or university

 - Fill out an affidavit stating your intent to legalize immigration status as soon as eligible